 Capital gains tax (CGT) is payable when you sell a residential property at a profit.
 The sale of your home will not result in a CGT liability if you have lived in it for the whole period you have owned it, providing you have not elected for another property to be treated as your main residence.
 You may also incur a CGT liability on the sale of your home if you’ve used part of your home for business purposes or have leased out any part of the property.
 Second homes and buy-to-let properties will usually be subject to CGT.

 When is my payment due?

-Gains arising on UK residential property sales completing after 5th April 2020 must be reported within 30 days of completion.
+Gains arising on UK residential property sales completed between 5th April 2020 and 26th October 2021 must be reported within 30 days of completion, and within 60 days for those completed from 27th October 2021.
 The CGT must be paid by the same date.

 Please note that there are some circumstances where you do not need to report the gain to HMRC.